18bharathkumar/agent-challenge/README.md

 - Interact with Solana via code terminal and explorer
 - Natural language blockchain operations
 - Real-time analytics and batch smart contract operations
+- Get the All Associated Token Account from the user's public key
+- Get the Top 10 Token Holdings for a Token (mint address)
 ---

 ## Quick Start